Back

 Strategic Approach

 IBs should adopt strategies for managing risks encompassing regular assessments and enhancements of their technological infrastructure thorough training initiatives for employees and the establishment of clear protocols for addressing errors or system failures.
+Operational resilience also relies on having strong internal systems in place, like broker-side risk management protocols and clear procedures for dealing with issues.
 Moreover having a contingency plan in place ensures that business operations can continue smoothly during disruptions.

 Financial Challenges